learn-co-students/yield-and-blocks-ruby-cert-000/README.md

 end
 ```

-**The `block_given?` method** returns true if the method that contains `block_given?` is called with a block and false if it is not.
+**The `block_given?` method** returns `true` if the method that contains `block_given?` is called with a block and `false` if it is not.

 Our `#hello_t` method will `yield` each element of the array to the block if a block is present.
 Otherwise, it will `puts` out a helpful phrase.

 ## Enumerators under the hood

-You've already worked with enumerator methods like `#each`, `#collect` and others.
-These methods are called on collections, like arrays.
+You've already worked with enumerator methods like `#each` and `#collect`.
+These methods are called on collections, such as arrays.
 They take blocks as their arguments and *yield* each element of the collection to the block, allowing the code in the block to be applied to each element of the collection.

 In the code-along above, we built our own implementation of the `#each` method.
-We used `while` to loop, or iterate, over each element of the array and passed, or yielded, each of those elements to an accompanying block.
-That block used parameters, `|i|`, to set a variable, `i`, equal to whatever value is yielded into the block at each successive step of the iteration.
-That block also contained code to execute with each yield element in turn.
+We used `while` to iterate through each element of the array and passed, or `yield`ed, each successive element to an accompanying block.
+That block used a parameter placeholder, `|i|`, to set a variable, `i`, equal to whatever value is `yield`ed into the block at each step of the iteration.
+That block also contained code to execute with each `yield`ed element in turn.

 You can read more about the `yield` keyword and blocks in Ruby from the resources below: